Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Existing token-based MIM with parametric tokenizer models suffers from the training cost, while pixel-based MIM needs a redundant decoder to align with the vanilla pixels.
-In this work, we propose a novel centroid-centered ViT pre-training framework, in which centroid-based MIM is employed to model the image.
-We use a simple and effective k-means clustering to obtain the centroids, and adopt the mask-then-predict paradigm to learn the token and pixel representations simultaneously.
-The tokenizer construction only needs several seconds and very small proportion of pre-training data (4\%).
-Our centroid-based tokenizer also has the property of local invariant, which is more suitable for context-dependent architecture pre-training.
-Good fine-tuning results of our CCViT on downstream tasks including classification and segmentation demonstrate the effectiveness.
-Further analysis show that our CCViT is more robust to noise.
-In the future, we will advance our work by scaling up the data size, model size and pre-training longer when more hardware resources available.
-We will also explore distillation approaches in our method to get better results due to it is orthogonal to our contribution.
+In this work, we propose a novel centroid-centered ViT pre-training framework, which utilizes centroid-based MIM to model images.
+With the k-means clustering algorithm, our approach is efficient, requiring minimal training data and time for tokenizer construction.
+Our CCViT demonstrates excellent performance on downstream tasks such as classification and segmentation.
+Further analysis shows that our centroid-based tokenizer is more suitable for context-dependent architecture pre-training, due to the property of local invariant.
+In the future, we plan to explore distillation approaches for improved results due to it being orthogonal to our contribution.